blackbytegames/blackbytegames.github.io/animecs/manual/about.md

 **Compute Shader Skinning** - Vertices are transformed on the GPU via compute shaders.
 The CPU just updates bone transforms and dispatches compute jobs.
 No per-vertex CPU work, no mesh copies per instance.
 Thousands of characters without CPU bottlenecks.

 **LOD With Temporal Distribution** - Distant characters update at 1/8th frequency.
 Updates are distributed across frames using deterministic offsets.
 No frame spikes when 200 characters need simultaneous updates.
 Consistent frame times even with massive crowds.

+**Frustum Culling** - Only characters in view are updated.
+No unnecessary work.

 **Blob Assets for Everything** - State machines, transitions, clips, blend trees—all stored in blob assets.
 Fast access, safe for jobs, zero garbage collection.
 No allocations, no cache misses, pure data-oriented performance.